arborvitae-gg/ero-math/README.md

 - pgsql
 - pdo_pgsql

-# For Laravel App
-Make sure to have a '.env' file (Copy '.env.example' and rename it to '.env')

-Generate an APK Key using the command below: php artisan key:generate

 # For Database
 Create a Supabase Account, then send your Supabase email to get an invitation to the Supabase project

+# For Laravel App
+- Make sure to have a '.env' file (Copy '.env.example' and rename it to '.env')
-In .env, rename DB_URL to the URL
+- In '.env', rename DB_URL to the Supabase project URL (needs to be invited to Supabase Project First)
+- Generate an APK Key using the command: php artisan key:generate